-Natural areas include the Suikerbosrand Nature Reserve (Heidelberg); Braamfontein Spruit Trust, The Wilds on Houghton and the Klipriviersberg Nature Reserve in Johannesburg; the Kloofendal Nature Reserve and Walter Sisulu Botanical Gardens (in Roodepoort); and the National Botanical Garden, Smuts House Museum, and Freedom Park in Pretoria; as well as the Tswaing Crater Trail.
+Natural areas include the Suikerbosrand Nature Reserve (Heidelberg); Braamfontein Spruit Trust, The Wilds on Houghton and the Klipriviersberg Nature Reserve in Johannesburg; the Kloofendal Nature Reserve and Walter Sisulu Botanical Gardens (in Roodepoort); and the National Botanical Garden, Smuts House Museum, and Freedom Park in Pretoria; as well as the Tswaing Crater

-- A team of Lippizaner stallions performs every Sunday at the South African National Horsemanship Centre in Kyalami. - The Sterkfontein caves near Krugersdorp are the site of the discovery of the skull of the famous Mrs Ples, an estimated 2,5-million-year-old hominid fossil; and Little Foot, an almost complete hominid skeleton of more than 3,3 million years old. - The Constitution Hill Precinct is set to become one of South Africa's most popular landmarks. - A guided tour of Soweto leaves a lasting impression of this vast community's life and struggle against apartheid. - The Apartheid Museum in Johannesburg tells the story of the legacy of apartheid through photographs, film and artefacts. - The Nelson Mandela Centre of Memory opened its doors to the public following the death of former President Nelson Mandela, in December 2013. - The Union Buildings celebrated its centenary in 2013.
+- The Sterkfontein caves near Krugersdorp are the site of the discovery of the skull of the famous Mrs Ples, an estimated 2,5-million-year-old hominid fossil; and Little Foot, an almost complete hominid skeleton of more than 3,3 million years old. - The Constitution Hill Precinct is set to become one of South Africa's most popular landmarks. - A guided tour of Soweto leaves a lasting impression of this vast community's life and struggle against apartheid. - The Apartheid Museum in Johannesburg tells the story of the legacy of apartheid through photographs, film and artefacts. - The Nelson Mandela Centre of Memory opened its doors to the public following the death of former President Nelson Mandela, in December 2013. - The Union Buildings celebrated its centenary in 2013.
 Designed by Sir Herbert Baker, construction started in 1910 and was completed in 1913.
 It has since been the setting for presidential inaugurations.
 It is also the setting of many national celebrations, including Women's Day and Freedom Day.
 In December 2013, a bronze statue of former President Mandela was unveiled at the Union Buildings. - The National Zoological Gardens in Pretoria is considered one of the 10 best in the world. - The old mining town of Cullinan is where the world's biggest diamond, the 3 106-carat Cullinan diamond, was found.